njgdg/njgdg_wp_theme/readme.txt

 * Added dependency for custom.js file and loaded it in footer.
 * Naming change for wrong theme textdomain.
 * Naming change for featured page section in customizer.

+= Version 1.0.3 =
+* Some CSS adjustment for gallery one column.
+* Added CSS to hide the smiley shown at bottom by Jetpack plugins stats.
+* Default header image thumbnail file name corrected.
+* CSS adjustment for Comments section, Header part, menu in small devices.
+* Added french language file.
+Thanks to Mr. Wolforg (http://www.wptrads.com/theme/radiate) for providing us the translation file.
+* Some more description added in Theme description.
+* html5 support for lower versions of IE.